KWJC: KWPB

-Much beloved and a little feared by her students, Dr. Bowman made sure that KWPB remained a primarily educational enterprise.
+Dr. Bowman made sure that KWPB remained a primarily educational enterprise.
 The production space was used by students to produce "discussion" recordings, consisting of partly extemporaneous and partly edited recorded conversations among students about issues of the day, that were submitted for competitive evaluation against other college teams.
 Students wrote and produced public service announcements, ran station operations, and served as on-air talent.
 The first program director was a Jewell student named George Townsend who had some experience in radio broadcasting.
 The staff was all-volunteer, except that some students were paid under the U.S. government's work-study financial aid program.

+Classical and Rock

-The station broadcast classical music during the day when few students were likely to be listening, then contemporary music during evenings and weekends.
+The station broadcast classical music during the day when few students were likely to be listening, then progressive rock and other contemporary music during evenings and weekends.
 Despite the Baptist heritage of the college, religious content was limited to a regular subscription to "The Word from Unity" and a Southern Baptist youth-oriented program called "Powerline," both of which arrived by mail on reel-to-reel tape.

-Evening and weekend contemporary pop music broadcasts were much more popular with the staff, who viewed them as superior training experiences for a future broadcasting career.
-The station's record collection was inadequate even for a small audience, so student disc jockeys often used their personal collections for their shows, producing a de facto play list that would best be described as eclectic and expansive.
-These evening shows were not very popular with Dr. Bowman, who occasionally called in to ban a song she had just heard over the air (Bob Marley's "I Shot the Sheriff" is one example.)
+Evening and weekend contemporary pop music broadcasts were more popular with the staff, who viewed them as superior training experiences for future broadcasting careers.
+The station's record collection was inadequate even for a small audience, so student disc jockeys often used their personal collections for their shows, producing a de facto playlist that would best be described as eclectic and expansive.
+These evening shows were not very popular with Dr. Bowman, who occasionally called in to ban a song she had just heard over the air.
+One example was Bob Marley's "I Shot the Sheriff."

-Eventually, William Jewell football broadcasts were launched for most home and away games.
+Eventually, William Jewell college football broadcasts were launched for most home and away games.
 A modest equipment package allowed a two-person broadcast crew to send live play-by-play and color back to the station by telephone link, which were typically dial-up.
 Leased lines were used as the meager station budget allowed.

 During the early years, KWPB did not sell sponsorships that are otherwise common in public broadcasting.
 The college development staff worried that such appeals might dilute Jewell's larger fundraising efforts, and so the station was forced to survive on a small allocation from the school's operating budget.
 Necessity being the mother of invention, the student staff and director Dr. Bowman improvised.